waqarmuhammad1/ICARDA/Readme.md

 1. user_auth (100mb)
 2. email_auth (100mb)

-if they are not create them, `user_auth` is the bucket in which we are storing user's passwords and personal data upon registration by their username and `email_auth` is the one in which we are storing all user information by user's email_id, first bucket let you login by username and password and the second bucket will enable user to login by using their email_id and password combination.
+if they are not create them, `auth` is the bucket in which we are storing user's passwords and personal data upon registration by their username and `auth_email` is the one in which we are storing all user information by user's email_id, first bucket let you login by username and password and the second bucket will enable user to login by using their email_id and password combination.

 After doing that we will need [couchbase python dependency](https://docs.couchbase.com/python-sdk/2.4/start-using-sdk.html).
 Install it using these commands.
+##For Ubuntu 16.04
 -- `wget http://packages.couchbase.com/releases/couchbase-release/couchbase-release-1.0-4-amd64.deb`

 -- `sudo dpkg -i couchbase-release-1.0-4-amd64.deb`